sablier-labs/docs/docs/guides/lockup/examples/stream-management/03-cancel.md

 :::

-Canceling streams involves stopping the flow of assets before the stream's end time and refunding the remaining funds to the sender.
+Canceling streams involves stopping the flow of tokens before the stream's end time and refunding the remaining funds to the sender.
 However, the portion that has already been streamed is <ins>NOT</ins> automatically transferred - the recipient will need to withdraw it.